Non-commutative odd Chern numbers and topological phases of disordered chiral systems: Topological classification of homogeneous chiral unitary systems

-The system described by $H$ is then said to be in the chiral unitary class (or AIII class of the Cartan classification).
+The system described by such $H$ is then said to be in the chiral unitary class (or AIII class of the Cartan classification).
 The chiral orthogonal and chiral symplectic classes are defined by a further symmetry the definition of which requires a real structure on the Hilbert space, but this will not be considered here.
-The unitary $S$ has eigenvalues $-1$ and $1$, both of which are supposed to be infinitely degenerate.
-We will always work in the spectral representation of $S$ so that it can be assumed to be of the block form
+The unitary $J$ has eigenvalues $-1$ and $1$ which are supposed to have equal multiplicity.
+We will always work in the spectral representation of $J$ so that it can be assumed to be of the block form

-This induces a grading $\mathcal H_+\oplus\mathcal H_-$ of the Hilbert space with summands which are equal $\mathcal H_+=\mathcal H_-$.
+This induces a grading of the Hilbert space, with summands which are equal $\mathbb C^N \otimes \ell^2(\mathbb Z^d)$.
 In this grading, a Hamiltonian with chiral symmetry \eqref{eq-ChiralHamiltonian} is of the form

-with $A$ being an operator on $\mathcal H_\pm$.
+with $A$ being an operator on $\mathbb C^N \otimes \ell^2(\mathbb Z^d)$.
 An immediate consequence of the chiral symmetry is that the energy spectrum is invariant under the reflection $E\leftrightarrow -E$.
 For a variety of physical reasons, the Fermi level is always fixed to be the reflection symmetric point $E=0$.
-Hence the Fermi projection is $P=\chi(H< 0)$ where $\chi$ denotes the characteristic function.
-The sign function $Q={\bf 1}-2P$ of the Hamiltonian is often called the flat band version of $H$.
-It is an odd function of $H$ and therefore it also satisfies the chiral symmetry $SQS=-Q$.
+Hence the Fermi projection is $P_F=\chi(H< 0)$, where $\chi$ denotes the characteristic function.
+The sign function $Q={\rm sgn}(H)$ of the Hamiltonian is often called the flat band version of $H$.
+It is an odd function of $H$ and therefore it also satisfies the chiral symmetry $JQJ=-Q$.
 Consequently, it is also of the block form

 It will be assumed that $E=0$ is not an eigenvalue of $H$ so that $Q^2={\bf 1}$.
-This then implies that $U$ is a unitary operator on $\mathcal H_\pm$.
-Clearly $U$ determines the Fermi projection, and visa versa.
-Hence invariants of $P$ can be defined in terms of $U$ and this will be done in the sequel under adequate hypothesis on $H$, by appealing to Theorem~\ref{TheoIntro}.
+This then implies that $U_F$ is a unitary operator on $\mathbb C^N \otimes \ell^2(\mathbb Z^d)$ called the Fermi unitary operator.
+Alternatively, $U_F$ is the unitary of the polar decomposition of $A$ in \eqref{eq-Hblock}.
+Clearly $U_F$ determines the Fermi projection, and vice versa.
+Hence invariants of the ground state, represented by $P_F$ in the single particle picture adopted here, can be defined in terms of $U_F$.
+This will be done in the sequel under adequate hypothesis on $H$, by appealing to Theorem~\ref{TheoIntro}.